gcharest/oss-presentations/3-pillars/pillars.md

 1. Accelerate the delivery of value
 2. Feedback Loops
-3. Experimentation and Continual Learning
+3. Experimentation and Continuous Learning

 ------